Adilyoosaf/Adilyoosaf/README.md

 - Pursuing Bsc in Computer science
 - 🧑 Male
 - 🎮 Fun facts: Gaming- Often play games to relief my stress
-- 🥘 Fun facts: Cooking- Always try to cook something new often result in creative meals
+- 🥘 Fun facts: Cooking- Try to cook new meals to be creative

 🛠️** What I’m Doing:**
 - I am currently in my first year of **BSc Computer Science**, diving into core areas of technology.
 My current modules include: